 © sud ouest

-Le Porge Ocean has become a 'local' beach for the summer holidays (from Bordeuax.
-Much less known to tourists as the other towns of Lacanau, Biscarosse and Arcachon, it certainly doesn't have the same appeal as these places but it does allow you to avoid the traffic jams if you are travelling fro the city.
+Much less known to tourists as the other towns of Lacanau, Biscarosse and Arcachon, it certainly doesn't have the same appeal as these places but it does allow you to avoid the traffic jams if you are travelling from the city.

-On the way back to Bordeaux, it is always nice to make a stop in the small towns nearby.
-For example, in Le Porge, there is the Pick-Up Café which is very nice and just 2 minutes walk, you can also enjoy the regularly organized market in the main square.
+On the way back to Bordeaux, it's always nice to make a stop in the small towns nearby.
+For example, in Le Porge, there is the Pick-Up Café which is very nice and just two minutes walk, you can also enjoy the regularly organised market in the main square.

 Le Porge beach is also known for its large waves and strong undertow, even if the rescuers are not far away, you must remain cautious as you would for many of the ocean beaches.